demon-codly/JavaChallenges/README.md

 46. Check is the array is palindrome or not.
 47. merge two sorted arrays.
 48. Search an element in a 2-D array.
+49. sum and average of all elements in a 2-D array.
+50. find the sum of two diagonal elements..

 ---